 The https:// ensures that you are connecting to the official website and that any information you provide is encrypted and transmitted securely.

-Barry Berkowitz,Senior Procurement Executive Department of Commerce, Department of Commerce
+Barry Berkowitz,Senior Procurement Executive and Director of Acquisition Management, Department of Commerce

 Mathew Blum,Associate Administrator Office of Federal Procurement Policy, Office of Management and Budget

 Every CFO Act1 agency will successfully achieve at least two transformational program goals over the coming year through well-managed major acquisitions supporting a transformative critical or high-risk mission priority.

 agency but often exceed $50 million—account for approximately one-third of annual Federal spend on contacts.
 These large contracts frequently

 support projects meant to transform areas of critical need.
 Yet major acquisitions